igorqs/chesscxx/CONTRIBUTING.md

 #### `run-examples` and `run_<name>`

+Available if `BUILD_EXAMPLES` is enabled.
 Runs all the examples created by the `add_example` command, or runs a single example.

 #### `docs`